 To assess current coverage of lung cancer screening in state Medicaid fee-for-service programs, the Lung Association surveyed state Medicaid programs to obtain information on coverage of low dose CT scans for individuals at high risk for lung cancer and reviewed publicly available coverage policies.
+Results are current as of October 2023.

-Smoking rates include the percent of adults who have ever smoked 100 or more cigarettes and currently smoke on some days or all days using data from the 2019 BRFSS.
+Smoking rates include the percent of adults who have ever smoked 100 or more cigarettes and currently smoke on some days or all days using data from the 2021 BRFSS.